 Diet and Nutrition

-The Belgian Sheepdog should perform well on a high-quality dog food, either manufactured or prepared at home under veterinarian supervision.
-Fresh, clean water should be available at all times for this active breed.
+The Belgian Sheepdog does well on a diet of high-quality dog food, either manufactured or prepared at home under veterinarian supervision.
+Fresh, clean water should be available at all times for this energetic breed.

 Prone to separation anxiety